 Firstly, you need to understand your goals.
 What is it that you want to achieve?
-Obviously, a dam for photography needs to provide safe, long term storage for your digital photos.
+Obviously, a dam for photography needs to provide safe, long term storage or photo sorting software for your digital photos.
 And obviously, the ability to search and find your images when you need them.

 You might be looking for a solution that lets you convert images between different formats.
 A solution that lets you share and distribute your images to various platforms and your clients.
 At this stage, it is best to define your goals.
 Itemise them on paper and evaluate how a dam for photography will fit into your framework.

 Let’s look at a couple of features that Daminion Server brings to dam for photography.

 To ensure discoverability, as a general rule of thumb, it is recommended that you include some information in your filenames.
 You can choose to include dates, locations, etc. Choose a format, for example, “Location – Photographer – YYMMDD – Index Number” and save it as a renaming template in Daminion.
 You can rename your files in batches, using a renaming template on groups of folders, saving you time and creating order.
 Dam for photography to the rescue!